dashadriano/dashadriano.github.io/README.md

 After configuration, the segments were removed.

 # Description
 The website is designed with a user-friendly interface that presents information clearly through the clean UI.
 It dynamically resizes, maintaining a user-friendly UI regardless of window size.
+The logo works as a scroll-back-to-top button, and when on the contact page, it works the same as the 'home' nav link as well.

-The website offers options to navigate the site's various sections through the navigation menu, and for smaller devices such as mobile phones, the navigation bar folds up neatly into a side menu, accessible through the hamburger menu icon on smaller screens.
+The website offers options to navigate the site's various sections through the navigation menu, and for smaller devices such as mobile phones, the navigation bar folds up neatly into a drawer-type side menu, accessible through the hamburger menu icon on smaller screens.

 Unfortunately, the contact form is not operational, as that would require a different site host since GitHub only hosts static sites.
-Looking into different hosting options.
-In the meantime, feel free to contact me via LinkedIn which is linked on my GitHub profile as well as on the site.
+Feel free to connect via LinkedIn which is linked on my GitHub profile as well as on the site.